Small Business Insurance Coverage

 A small business owner calculating their small business insurance payments

 Commercial insurance can be affordable for small business owners.
-Median costs for common policies include:
+Median costs for common policies are:

 General liability: $42 per month